The Center can help.

 Tender Living Care

-Creating healing communities for youth.
+Creating healing communities for our youth

 Since 1997, the Center’s Intercultural Peer Support Program has collaborated with Portland Public Schools and others to serve children, teens, and their families who have resettled locally from countries experiencing war, persecution, and natural disaster.
 Children’s Peer Support Groups are held at the Center, area schools, or other organizations.